Home > Desserts > Hungarian Chocolate And Hazelnut Cake (Esterhazy Torte)

 Hazelnut Dacquoise

-• Preheat and oven to 150C / 300C.
-Spray the bottom (not the sides) of four 8-inch cake tins and line the bottom with baking paper.
+• Preheat a fan-forced oven to 150C / 300F (170C / 340F for no fan).
+Spray the bottom (not the sides) of four 22cm / 8-inch cake tins and line the bottom with baking paper.
+If you donโ€™t have four cake tins, just use what you have and bake them one at a time.
 Set aside.

-• Add the remaining hazelnuts into a food processor and process until they reach a fine crumb texture.
-Take 1 cup out and reserve for decorating the cake.
-Add 1/3 cup of flour into the food processor and process until well combined.
-Set aside.
+• Process hazelnuts – Add the remaining toasted hazelnuts (300g) into a food processor and process until they reach a fine crumb texture.
+Take out 150g of hazelnuts and set aside to coat the cake when decorating.

-• Add the egg whites and sugar into the bowl of a stand mixer fitted with a whisk attachment.
+• Whip meringue – Add the egg whites and sugar into the bowl of a stand mixer fitted with a whisk attachment.
 Whisk for 4 minutes or until thick and glossy.
+Add the vanilla extract and salt and whisk for another 30 seconds.

 Glaze